BNasmith/PTForsyth/PTFWorkofChrist.md

 dividually as the sin on Christ was His.
-The thief on the cross, for instance I do not sup- pose he would have turned what we call a saint if he had survived ; though saved, he would not have become sinless all at once.
+The thief on the cross, for instance I do not sup- pose he would have turned what we call a saint if he had survived; though saved, he would not have become sinless all at once.
 And the great saint, Paul, had sin working in him long after his conversion.
-Yet by union with Christ they were made God's righteousness, they were integrated into the New Goodness ; God made them partakers of His eternal love to the ever- holy Christ.
+Yet by union with Christ they were made God's righteousness, they were integrated into the New Goodness; God made them partakers of His eternal love to the ever- holy Christ.
 That is a most wonderful thing.
 Men like Paul, and far worse men than Paul,